nih-cfde/training-and-engagement/docs/Kids-First/Advanced-KF-Portal-Queries/KF_9_AdvancedQuery.md

 Advanced Querying
 =================

-Now that we've made some simple queries, let\'s check your understanding of the basic interface.
+Now that we've made some simple queries, let's check your understanding of the basic interface.